BNewing/geese-games/README.md

 This is still very much a work in progress but it's fun and I'm learning lots!

 ## Tech Stack
 - React
 - CSS (BEM)

-Planning to learn Redux and put that in next!

 ## Plans for this app
 - Pop-ups with info on the various geese types on the Geese Types page
 - A functional quiz which gives you a score at the end!

 ## Issues
 If you see any issues with my code, please do raise issues on the repo!
 Any feedback or tips are greatly appreciated =) likewise if there is anything I can do to make any of the app or the code more understandable, do leave issues too!